adilbhatia98/CS109A-Group-3/docs/final_notebook/models.md

 # Model Selection

-Based upon the presented analysis, we conclude that our boosted decision tree classifier, at a depth of 2 with 751 iterations, is the best model.
-It achieves the highest accuracy in the test set, of 93.0%.
+Based upon the presented analysis, we conclude that our boosted decision tree classifier at the 60 min time interval, at a depth of 10 with 5 iterations, is the best model.
+It achieves the highest accuracy in the test set, of 66.8%.